 Students will end Year 7 by exploring the theme of bullying.
 During this unit, students will use the drama skills acquired during the year to create original work, whilst exploring the feelings and motives of a bully, victim and bystander.

-Students will practically explore a published script and will take responsibility for taking a scene from page to stage.
+Students will practically explore published scripts and will take responsibility for taking a scene from page to stage.
 They will rehearse in small groups and be responsible for the acting, the staging, the costumes, the lighting and the sound.

 Students will also experience watching a professional theatre production, as each class will watch and evaluate 'Peter Pan Goes Wrong'.

 Students taking Drama as a creative option in our Year 9 Hybrid year follow a skills-based foundation year where students develop the skills of Drama performance and analysis.
 Students complete a devised unit leading to a public performance in Saffron Hall.
 Students will practically explore a published script and will take responsibility for taking a scene from page to stage.
 They will rehearse in small groups and be responsible for the acting, the staging, the costumes, the lighting and the sound.
-Students will also experience watching and evaluating a professional theatre production of the musical, 'Billy Elliot'.
+Students will also experience watching and evaluating a professional theatre production.

 Students who have not opted to have Drama as a creative option in Year 9, can still join Lower-School drama club and take part in school productions.
 They can also return to taught drama at Key Stage 5, without completing the GCSE programme.